Trending Topics

-7 ePCR documentation tips for EMS professionals
+7 ePCR documentation tips

-Use the ePCR to showcare your skills, knowledge and professionalism
+Use the ePCR to showcase your skills, knowledge and professionalism

 EMS providers document patient assessment findings and treatments on an electronic patient care report (ePCR).
 The report is completed on a tablet, handheld or notebook computer, or smartphone.
-The format and content of the ePCR collects a similar set of data elements as the paper patient care report they have replaced. ePCRs lead to more consistent data entry, an easier to read document, synchronization with a CAD system, improved report delivery, and improved cost recovery.
+The format and content of the ePCR collects a similar set of data elements as the paper patient care report they have replaced. ePCRs lead to more consistent data entry, an easier-to-read document, synchronization with a CAD system, improved report delivery, and improved cost recovery.

-Here's seven tips to best utilize your service's ePCR:
+Here are seven tips to best utilize your service’s ePCR:

 1. Develop a system to consistently work through each data entry screen.

-2. Confirm the patient’s mailing address as it may be different than the location the patient is currently residing.
+2. Confirm the patient’s mailing address as it may be different than the location where the patient is currently residing.

-3. Carefully enter patient demographic information, like name, birth date, and social security number, so it synchronizes with information already on-file about the patient.
+3. Carefully enter patient demographic information, like name, birth date, and social security number, so it synchronizes with information already on file about the patient.

-4. Use the body diagram to annotate injury locations, previous injuries, and medical devices (like ostomy site, pacemaker location, central line port, feeding tube, medication patch, or urinary catheter).
-You can also mark the location successful and unsuccessful IV sites.
+4. Use the body diagram to annotate injury locations, previous injuries, and medical devices (like an ostomy site, pacemaker location, central line port, feeding tube, medication patch, or urinary catheter).
+You can also mark the location of successful and unsuccessful IV sites.

 5. Use a medical documentation technique like SOAP or R-CHART for the patient care narrative.

-6. Spell check and re-read the narrative before submitting.
+6. Spell-check and re-read the narrative before submitting.

 7. Always review any hand-written notes you made during the patient encounter one final time before synchronizing the ePCR with the data server.